rh45-one/StudyLib-Downloader/README.md

    - In the document viewer, look for the "Download" button (usually in the top-right corner)
    - Click it to start the download
    - The document will download in its original format (usually PDF)
+   - If the download button is hidden, run the following command in the developer tools console to emulate a button press: `document.getElementById("download").click();`

 ### What the Tools Automate